top of page

 1. Keep your dog on a leash when approaching other people or dogs.

-Again, you don't know those other dogs.
-This happens all the time where I'll be walking a dog and without notice, someone is letting their dog rush right up and get in my dog's face.
-The worst offenders are those on retractable leashes, even if they are trying to do the right thing they are unable to reel in their dogs fast enough.
-Dogs on leash react differently than dogs off leash, and it's usually not favorably.
-If you want your dog to socialize with the other dogs, just ask!
-Many owners will be happy to let them meet.
-If you see someone making a big circle around you and your dog, take it as a hint that they don't want an interaction and be respectful of that.
+Even if your dog loves making new friends, you don’t know those other dogs.
+This happens all the time: I’ll be walking a dog, and without notice, someone lets their dog rush right up to mine.
+The worst offenders are those on retractable leashes—they can’t reel in their dogs fast enough, even when they’re trying to do the right thing.
+Dogs on a leash react differently than dogs off-leash, and it’s usually not favorably.
+Always ask first.
+And if you notice another owner giving you a wide berth, take it as a hint that they don’t want an interaction—respect their space.

 3. Break prolonged eye contact with other dogs